DataStax-Academy/kubecon2020/README.md

 In Kubernetes, network ports and services are most often handled by an Ingress controller.

-For today's lab the K8ssandra side of things will be using Traefik.
+For today's lab, the K8ssandra side of things will be using Traefik.
 Let's install that now.

 ```bash
 helm repo add traefik https://helm.traefik.io/traefik